dssg/aequitas/README.md

 | ... |       |       |             |             |     |             |
 | N   | 1     | 0     | E           | T           |     | Y           |

-where `label` is the target variable for your prediction task and `score` is the model output.
+where `label_value` is the target variable for your prediction task and `score` is the model output.
 Only one sensitive attribute is required; all must be in `Categorical` format.

 ```python